A Degree that Leads to a Future

 The TSDBOT grant provides funding to support students interested in becoming an occupational therapist with advanced training in serving individuals with deafblindness.

-- Scholarships are available to support students wanting to complete a Master's Degree in Occupational Therapy (OT) with advanced training in serving individuals with deafblindness.
+- Scholarships are available to support students wanting to complete a degree in Occupational Therapy (OT) with advanced training in serving individuals with deafblindness.

 - The grant provides $20,500 paid out over 2 semesters.